json-schema-org/understanding-json-schema/source/reference/object.rst

       "credit_card": 5555555555555555
     }
     --
-    // This is ok, since we have neither a ``credit_card``, or a
+    // This is okay, since we have neither a ``credit_card``, or a
     // ``billing_address``.
     {
       "name": "John Doe"
     }
     --
-    // Note that dependencies are not bi-directional.
-It's ok to have
+    // Note that dependencies are not bidirectional.
+It's okay to have
     // a billing address without a credit card number.
     {
       "name": "John Doe",
       "billing_address": "555 Debtor's Lane"
     }

-To fix the last issue above (that dependencies are not bi-directional), you can, of course, define the dependencies explicitly bi-directionally.
+To fix the last issue above (that dependencies are not bidirectional), you can, of course, define the bidirectional dependencies explicitly:

 .. schema_example::
     {
       "type": "object",

       "properties": {
         "name": { "type": "string" },
         "credit_card": { "type": "number" },
         "billing_address": { "type": "string" }
       },

       "required": ["name"],

       "dependencies": {
         "credit_card": ["billing_address"],
         "billing_address": ["credit_card"]
       }
     }
     --X